gyurebalint/learning_resources/README.md

 <br>

 4. Draw up the architecture

-No need to be distributed, the load isn't going to be huge.
+Note: No need to be distributed, the load isn't going to be huge.

 ![parking_lot](./files/parking_lot_pazment_reservation_system.png)